maurofidelis/freakit/README.md

 ## TO DO:

-- [ ] Logo no topo da sidebar, com o nome da aplicação estilizada ao lado
-- [ ] Quando a sidebar for retraída, so aparece a logo e o nome sume
-- [ ] Quando a sidebar for retraída, fica aparecendo os ícones
+- [ ] Colocar Conteúdo principal com a core #f2edf3
 - [ ] Adicionar footer

 - [ ] Verificar responsividade